 Exterior Permanent Crack Repair is used when your home has a single crack or a few cracks that are on different walls and there are no other sources of water seepage.
 This is a long process but it is a permanent fix that we can stand behind with our Lifetime Transferable Warranty: digging out the foundation to the footer; cleaning the foundation wall using a torch and wire brush; applying a layer of concrete caulk and then hydraulic cement; layer of tar; 6 mil plastic; another layer of tar; 18 mil duro-shield with tap-its to fasten to the foundation wall; final layer of tar; tamped backfill of dirt; topped with finished grade.

-Sump pumps are used to pump water out of your basement and/or crawlspace to keep your home dry and to prevent further foundation damage in the future.
-Sump pumps come in a few different sizes and have many manufactures.
+Sump pumps are used to pump water out of your basement and/or crawlspace.
+They keep your home dry and prevent further foundation damage in the future.
+Sump pumps come in different sizes and have many manufacturers.
 The most common sump pump we use is the 1/3hp Blue Angel Sump Pump.
 A valuable addition to the sump pump is the battery backup system that will kick on when your home loses power during a storm or other power outages.